Talibon

-Talibon is the seat of the diocese of Talibon and is the resident town of the bishop.

-The town of Talibon, Bohol celebrates its feast on the last Saturday of May to honor the town patron, the Blessed Trinity.
+The town is also known as the birthplace of Carlos P. Garcia, the 8th President of the Philippines.

-Islands in Talibon including Nocnocan, Calituban, and Guindacpan are considered to be one of the most densely populated islands in the world.

 Etymology

-The name Talibon is said to come from the word talibong which means bolo or spear, an instrument used in gold mining.
+The name Talibon is said to come from the word talibong, a type of Visayan sword.
 There is no actual record to show how the name came about but as per the records of the travels of Jesuit missionary Fr.
 Juan de Torres, S.J., he went to the gold mines of Talibong.
 It already had its name before the first arrival of the first Spanish missionary.